-Self-Development of People of Central Virginia offers grants of up to $2,500 to organizations working on issues of poverty, injustice, and oppression.
+Self-Development of People of Central Virginia offers grants of up to $3,000 to community organizations working on issues of poverty, injustice, and oppression.

 Self-Development of People (SDOP) is a mission program that aims to ameliorate poverty and powerlessness by providing grants to organizations committed to diminishing the effects of poverty, oppression, and injustice.
 The Presbyterian Church (USA) founded the program in 1970.

 Self-Development of People of Central Virginia is an authorized affiliate of the PC(USA) program and is supported by the Presbytery of the James.

 The program is rooted in the belief that the poor, oppressed, and disadvantaged possess firsthand knowledge of the type of conditions that facilitate poverty and powerlessness, and they have a legitimate sense of what is needed to promote and encourage change.